 - Turn to a person he trusts.
 Sometimes, senior men may feel more comfortable heeding the recommendations of somebody other than their children.
 Try explaining the problem to someone the older adult trusts, like his spouse, siblings, a clergy member, or good friend, and find out if they are willing to talk with him in regards to the need to see the doctor.

 - Have patience.
 It might very well require multiple conversations before the senior actually makes an appointment with his physician.
 Allow some time for him to think about your first conversation, and then gently bring up the topic again.

 It is crucial that you try to avoid reversing roles and parenting an older parent, pestering, or allowing the discussion to become volatile.
 Calmly and respectfully let your voice be heard, while bearing in mind that in the end, it is his decision.

-Inspired Home Care, a provider of home care and recovery care in Lake Zurich, IL and surrounding areas, is here to provide support too.
+Inspired Home Care, one of the top caregiver agencies in Chicago and the surrounding areas, is here to provide support too.
 Our in-home care experts are skilled in encouraging older adults to take the best possible care of themselves.
 We can also provide accompanied transportation to doctors’ visits, pick up medications and assist with medication reminders, and so much more.

 Reach out to us any time at 847-787-7572 to explore how our home care services can help the older adults in your life live healthier lives, and to schedule a no-cost in-home assessment to get started.